freesurfer/freesurfer/lineprof/README.txt

-2. The library then solves the Laplace equation with appropriate boundary contitions using an image as grid to construct the Laplace matrix and rhight handside vector and then solves the problem using Petsc.
+2. The library then solves the Laplace equation with appropriate boundary contitions using an image as grid to construct the Laplace matrix and right handside vector and then solves the problem using Petsc.